-Governing bodies and proprietors should ensure that the school or college designates an appropriate senior member of staff to take lead responsibility for child protection.
+Governing bodies and proprietors should ensure that the Centre designates an appropriate senior member of staff to take lead responsibility for child protection.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

-During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):
+During term time the designated safeguarding lead and or a deputy will always be available (during Centre hours) for staff in the Centre to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):

-The Designated Senior Person for Child Protection in this school is:
+The Designated Senior Person for Child Protection in this Centre is: